RandyBrown12/Independent_Study/W3-4Notes/W3-4Lab.md

 mkdir data
 ```

-Update the hostPath in the PV.YAML to match the file in your folder:
+Update the hostPath in the PV.yaml to match the file in your folder:

 ```
 /run/desktop/mnt/host/<WSL-file-path-to-data-directory>
 ```

-Run the yaml files:
+Run the YAML	files:

 ```
 kubectl apply -f Kubernetes/